-Scholarships make college a possibility for many students, including those seeking undergraduate, graduate, and professional degrees.
+Scholarships make college a possibility for many students, including those seeking an undergraduate, graduate, and professional degrees.
 Once you complete your FAFSA application, your eligibility will be determined for your institution’s scholarships.

 There are scholarships and grants for both academic merit and financial need, so apply for as many as possible for the best chance of receiving aid.